Daeridanii1/successors-extras/README.md

-## The Successors
+## Successors EXTRAS

-Successors plugin, but only the "extras" not included in the initial PR
+Extra ships and outfits for the Successors, a species for [Endless Sky](https://github.com/endless-sky/endless-sky).
+Maybe I'll use them in future story, wouldn't that be nice?